Siddhant-Tyagi/basic-search-engine/README.md

 the second is the depth to which the crawler should crawl.
 This is necessary because the crawler will not get caught up crawling the links to an indefinite depth.
-Any natural number may be used for the max_depth as long as it satisfies your requirement.Initialize the python console, make sure you are working in the cloned directory.
+Any natural number may be used for the max_depth as long as it satisfies your requirement.

+Make sure you are working in the cloned directory.
 Following is the command in the Linux shell:

 <b>$ python web-crawler.py url </b><br>